IST-DASLab/M-FAC/README.md

 counting the gradual pruning ones).
 For oneshot experiments, simply set `--nepochs` to 0.

-There are also additional paramters `--blocksize` for blocked estimation (with the advanced optimization parameter `--perbatch` to specify how many blocks are to be handled simultaneously) and `--pages` to specify how many pages to use for a full blocksize estimation where the gradients do not fully fit into GPU memory (used when `--blocksize` is -1).
+There are also additional M-FAC paramters `--blocksize` for blocked estimation (with the advanced optimization parameter `--perbatch` to specify how many blocks are to be handled simultaneously) and `--pages` to specify how many pages to use for a full blocksize estimation where the gradients do not fully fit into GPU memory (used when `--blocksize` is -1).

 ## Models: